Joseph Fay (artist)

-Joseph Fay (6 August 1812, Cologne - 27 July 1875, Düsseldorf) page 10 was a German painter and illustrator; associated with the Düsseldorfer Malerschule.
+Joseph Fay (6 August 1812 – 27 July 1875) was a German painter and illustrator; associated with the Düsseldorfer Malerschule.

 Life and work

+He was born in Cologne.
 From 1833 to 1844, he studied at the Academy of fine arts in Düsseldorf (de: Kunstakademie Düsseldorf); initially under the tutelage of Karl Ferdinand Sohn.
 He took an active interest in the Academy, including a directorship of the school until he passed.
 From 1841 to 1842, he attended master classes taught by Friedrich Wilhelm von Schadow.